Desert Forensics - Part Two

 Er Richât - the Eye of the Sahara.
 Source: Google Maps

 The blue is fake.
 A photo-processing technique to show areas with high salt levels.
-When you see the Richât Structure in its natural colours, it's looks like every other 40 km (30 mile) wide desert anomaly:
+When you see the Richât Structure in its natural colours, it looks just like a normal 40 km (30 mile) wide desert anomaly:

 Er Richât is a big brown stain on Saharan narratives.